ruofeidu/DuBibtex/sigchi2/CHI_2025_program.md

 ### Contrastive Explanations That Anticipate Human Misconceptions Can Improve Human Decision-Making Skills
+HONORABLE_MENTION

 Authors: Zana Buçinca, Siddharth Swaroop, Amanda Paluch, Finale Doshi-Velez, Krzysztof Gajos

 [Link](https://programs.sigchi.org/chi/2025/program/content/189367)

-Abstract: People's decision-making abilities often fail to improve or may even erode when they rely on AI for decision-support, even when the AI provides informative explanations.
-We argue this is partly because people intuitively seek contrastive explanations, which clarify the difference between the AI's decision and their own reasoning, while most AI systems offer "unilateral" explanations that justify the AI’s decision but do not account for users’ thinking.
-To align human-AI knowledge on decision tasks, we introduce a framework for generating contrastive explanations which explain the difference between AI's choice and (a predicted) likely human choice about the same task.
+Abstract: People's decision-making abilities often fail to improve or may even erode when they rely on AI for decision support, even when the AI provides informative explanations.
+We argue this is partly because people intuitively seek contrastive explanations, which clarify the difference between the AI's decision and their own reasoning, while most AI systems offer "unilateral" explanations that justify the AI’s decision but do not account for users' knowledge and thinking.
+To address potential human knowledge gaps, we introduce a framework for generating human-centered contrastive explanations that explain the difference between AI's choice and a predicted, likely human choice about the same task.
 Results from a large-scale experiment (N = 628) demonstrate that contrastive explanations significantly enhance users' independent decision-making skills compared to unilateral explanations, without sacrificing decision accuracy.
-A path forward for growing deskilling concerns, our research demonstrates that incorporating human reasoning into AI decision-support can foster skill development.
+As concerns about deskilling in AI-supported tasks grow, our research demonstrates that integrating human reasoning into AI design can promote human skill development.